Awwad Alawwad: Education and personal life

-Dr. Alawwad received a Bachelor of Law from King Saud University in Riyadh in 1993, the M.A. in Banking Law from Boston University Law School in 1996.
-He obtained a Ph.D. in Financial Market Law from University of Warwick Law School in 2000.
+Alawwad earned a Bachelor of Law from King Saud University in Riyadh in 1993, followed by an MA in Banking Law from Boston University School of Law in 1996.
+He was awarded his PhD in Financial Market Law from the University of Warwick in 2000.

-A 2005 Eisenhower Fellow, Dr. Alawwad has published a series of academic articles concerning investment and economy, and sat on the advisory board of the Saudi Economic Journal.
-He has completed the Harvard University Program for Executives, and multiple other internationally accredited programmes.
+In 2005, Alawwad was selected as an Eisenhower Fellow.
+He has published academic articles on investment and economic policy and served on the advisory board of the Saudi Economic Journal.
+Alawwad has also completed executive education programmes at Harvard University and Cranfield University, as well as the Singapore Government Economic Development Program, among other internationally accredited institutions.

-Alawwad is married and has three children, and lives with his family in Riyadh.
+He is married with three children and resides with his family in Riyadh.